Abdul Aziz Al-Muqbali: Under-22 career

 Abdulaziz started his career with the Oman national under-23 football team in 2011 in the 2012 London Olympics qualification when Oman was still fighting for its first ever appearance in football at the Summer Olympics.
 He scored two goals in Oman's journey in 2012 London Olympics qualification in the Third Round of London Olympics qualification, one in a 1–1 draw against Qatar although later Oman were awarded a 3–0 win as Qatar fielded an ill-eligible player and another in the return leg in a 2–2 draw against Qatar.
 Oman nearly made its first appearance in football at the Summer Olympics after earning an inter-confederation play-off match with Senegal for a chance qualify for the 2012 Olympics but a 0–2 loss eliminated them from contention.

-Gulf Cup of Nations
+Arabian Gulf Cup

-In the 2013 Gulf Cup of Nations, Abdulaziz made two appearances but failed to score a single goal.
+In the 21st Arabian Gulf Cup, Abdulaziz made two appearances but failed to score a single goal.
 Oman could score only one goal and this time it was from the spot by youngster Hussain Al-Hadhri in a 1–2 loss against Qatar.
 Oman failed to qualify for the semi-finals.